3DCoMPaT$^{++}$: An improved Large-scale 3D Vision Dataset for Compositional Recognition: Experiments

 \fpoint{Shape classification.} As illustrated in Figure \ref{fig:class_occ}, the shape class distribution of our dataset is significantly long-tailed.
 We conduct shape classification experiments on 2D renders and 3D XYZ pointclouds to assess the difficulty of this task on our dataset.
 All pointclouds are sampled with a resolution of 2048 points, and all methods are trained from scratch for 200 epochs.
 For 2D classification, we fine-tune ResNet models~\cite{he_resnet_2015} pretrained on ImageNet~\cite{deng_imagenet_2009} for 30 epochs.
 We report 2D and 3D shape classification results in Table \ref{tab:shape_classification}.
 We reach a maximum top-1 accuracy of 90.20\% on 2D renders with ResNet-50, and 85.14\% on 3D pointclouds with CurveNet~\cite{xiang_curvenet_2021}.\\

 \point{Part segmentation.} We conduct 3D part segmentation experiments on pointclouds and 2D renders to assess the difficulty of this task on our dataset.
 We provide results for both fine-grained and coarse-grained 3D part segmentation in Table \ref{tab:3D_part_segmentation}.
 We report pointwise accuracy (\textit{shape-agnostic}) and mIOU for each model.
 For mIOU, we consider the shape-informed version of the metric where we restrict the set of predicted parts to the parts that are present in the ground-truth shape category, and the shape-agnostic version where all possible parts are considered.
 We also report results with and without using a shape prior during training and inference for PCT~\cite{guo_pct_2021}, PointNet++~\cite{qi_pointnet_2017} and CurveNet~\cite{xiang_curvenet_2021}.
 We note that getting accurate part segmentations without RGB information is challenging but remains possible.
-Without using a shape prior, CurveNet~\cite{xiang_curvenet_2021} reaches a shape-agnostic mIOU of 53.09\% on fine-grained part segmentation.
-In this setting, the model has to perform the challenging task of point-wise part classification from a set of \npartsfine possible parts.\\
+Without using a shape prior, CurveNet~\cite{xiang_curvenet_2021} reaches a shape-agnostic mIOU of 53.09\% on fine-grained part segmentation.\\

+In this setting, the model has to perform the challenging task of point-wise part classification from a set of \npartsfine possible parts.

 Overall, a large gap exists (around 30 accuracy points across models) between shape-informed and shape-agnostic mIOU, highlighting the difficulty of the task over the full space of possible parts.
 The task of coarse-grained part segmentation is easier, as the model only has to perform part classification from a set of \npartscoarse possible parts.
 In this setting, CurveNet~\cite{xiang_curvenet_2021} reaches a shape-agnostic mIOU of 76.32\%.
 For 2D fine and coarse part segmentation, we report results for SegFormer~\cite{xie_segformer_2021} in Table \ref{tab:2D_part_segmentation}, alongside material segmentation results.
 We obtain a mIOU of 52.24\% for fine-grained part segmentation, 73.35\% for coarse-grained part segmentation, and 82.45\% for material segmentation.